-Les Miserables is staging an All Star concert for 2019 – here’s all you need to know.
+Les Misérables is staging an All Star concert for 2019 – from last minute tickets to the cast, here’s all you need to know.

 The current home of the award winning musical – the Queen’s Theatre – is being refurbished.
-Les Mis will temporary close on 13 July 2019 before re-opening in December 2019 at the restored feature.
+Les Mis temporarily closed on 13 July 2019 before re-opening in December 2019 at the restored, newly named Sondheim theatre.

 While work on the Queen’s theatre is underway, the musical will continue to play with a special staged concert version at the Gielgud Theatre.

-The 2019 concert version of Les Miserable in London comprises of an All Star cast, leading an orchestra of more than 65 musicians.
+The 2019 concert version of Les Misérables in London comprises of an All Star cast, leading an orchestra of more than 65 musicians.

 Also reprising his role from the West End and 25th Anniversary concert is Matt Lucas portraying Thénardier while Carrie Hope Fletcher will play Fantine, having previously played Éponine in the West End production.